Byvalvin/Klondike/README.md

 This is Klondike(Soltaire) with a text and character based interface.

-See the command list and instructions to play in the "how to play" folder.
+See instructions to play in the "how to play" folder.